ColinFrankish/Numbers_to_words/README.md

 Started by establishing hashes for the lower numbers that do not follow the 'normal' logic. i.e. 1 to 19, then the units of ten.

 Next created methods for hundreds, thousands and to handle the scenarios such as 'one hundred AND fifty thousand' etc.

-The program runs by passing a value to the 'string_builder' method, or in this case I have mapped values up to about 140000 just to show it is working.
+Finally I added a quick range method to map numbers to the string_builder method to check what is returned.

-Finally I added a quick range method to map numbers to the class to check what is returned.
-I have halted the range at just over 100,000 as a million takes a while !
+Refactored code creating new helper methods to make code more readable.

 Rspec tests are passing and you can run the program by from the terminal when in the numbers_to_words directory using:
 `````